M1v1savva/M1v1savva/README.md

 ### Hi! 👋

-My name is Ivan or simply Vanya, I am a Freelance ML and Web developer. <br/>
+My name is Ivan or simply Vanya, I am a Freelance ML and Backend Developer. <br/>
 My main interests are GenAI and performance optimization. <br/>
 I currently live in the Netherlands, where I work on my MSc degree in AI. <br/>